Transfer Money

 A Pleasure Trip To Uruguay for U.S. Dollars

-As mentioned above, another option to get one’s hands on coveted dollars is to take the popular and worthwhile day or couple of day trip to Colonia del Sacramento, Uruguay and pick up some greenbacks while there.
+As mentioned above, another option to get one’s hands on coveted dollars is to take the popular and worthwhile day or couple-of-day trip to Colonia del Sacramento, Uruguay and pick up some greenbacks while there.

 In theory, Uruguay’s ATM’s issue USD, but it is recommended to take the trip on a weekday if headed to Colonia del Sacramento.